edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 1. Ethereum (2015) = is a decentralized platform that manages "smart contracts" (they are self-executing app/script, so they work autonomously).
 In essence, it is a permissionless blockchain and it uses a form of payment to incentivize transactions within the network with Ether coin.
 2. RIPPLE = open source decentralized P2P digital payment platform, with a permissioned public blockchain, which allows for fast currency transfers.
 Use XRP cryptocurrency.
 Ripple does not rely on PoW or PoS to validate transactions but uses its own specific consensus protocol.

-When we have more branches, for example due from a Hard Fork, then we can have different types of coins that are created in the different branches of the blockchain, they are called "Split Coin":
+When we have more branches, for example due to a Hard Fork, then we can have different types of coins that are created in the different branches of the blockchain, they are called "Split Coin":
 1. Bitcoin Cash (BCH) = is based on BitCoin PoW.
 It is known as a hard fork of the bitcoin blockchain.
 In a nutshell, Bitcoin Cash was born because some developers wanted to put the block size from 1MB to 8MB in order to be able to pay less commission fees.
 2. Litecoin = is based on Scrypt Pow which uses BitCoin and uses an algorithm called original SHA-256 PoW.
 This algorithm offers faster transaction speed than BitCoin and also faster to generate a block.
 3. IOTA = it doesn't use commissions.
 It doesn't even use blocks but transactions are intertwined together, and by flows of individual transactions.